pantheon-systems/documentation/source/content/assuming-write-access.md

     git push origin master
     ```

- Your commit can be seen in the Dev environments commit history.
-Once this commit is synced to all environments, the plugin will now successfully write files within any environment, even when the Dev environment's connection mode is set to Git.
+ Your commit can be seen in the Dev environment's commit history.
+Once this commit is synced to all environments, the plugin will successfully write files within any environment, even when the Dev environment's connection mode is set to Git.

- You should not see the newly created files in the Dashboard as "ready to commit", as files are not version controlled.
+ You should not see the newly created files in the Dashboard as "ready to commit," as files are not version controlled.
 Only the symlink to the new path is in the code base.

   <Alert title="Note" type="info">